mrlux/flickrGal/README.md

 # flickrGal

 flickrGal is a fully responsive, easy to use gallery utilising the flickr api.
-It pulls specified image collections from a flikr account.
+It pulls specified image collections from a flickr account.

 Written purely in javascript, with no external dependencies.